Halo-Lab/eleventy-plugin-pwa-icons/README.md

 ## Get started

 > This plugin uses [`pwa-assets-generator`](https://github.com/onderceylan/pwa-asset-generator) under the hood, so, we recommend to read about it first 🥸.
->
-> Also we do not allow to customize generator's behavior, except for our own options. _This may change in future_, so stay with us ✊!

 ### Installation